matthew-brett/pydagogue/git_annex_from_scratch.md

 +++

 Now we'll add some potentially large file, using `git annex add`.
-That is going to make a Git Annex Object (GAO), and leave a pointer (symlink) behind in the working directory.
+That is going to make a Git-Annex Object (GAO), and leave a pointer (symlink) behind in the working directory.

 First we make a file that we will pretend is large.
 We'll also calculate its SHA1 sum - you'll see why later.